 Refusal To Eat

 Low dopamine levels cause low motivation in tortoises, so they lose interest in eating and drinking.
-If the tortoise shows no interest in food or water, this is a sign of low mood.
+If the tortoise shows no interest in food or water, this signifies a low mood.

 Poor Physical Health